 Many a glitterati including famous Canadian Actor Rod Cameron & Italian Film Director Frank Capra stayed at Maidens during their visit to India in 1951 to attend the International Film Festival.

 Maidens Hotel played host to 'The Wind cannot read', a 1958 British drama film directed by Ralph Thomas, starring Dirk Bogarde.
 The hotel was converted to a hospital in this famous story of a romance between a British officer and a Japanese girl in India during World War II.

 Maidens Hotel hosted the crew of 'Sea Wolves', a 1980 war film starring Gregory Peck, Roger Moore and David Niven.
 The story was based on the book 'Boarding Party' by James Leasor, which itself is based on a real incident which took place in World War II.

 Recently, Bhaag Milkha Bhaag(2013), an Indian biographical sports drama film based on the life of "The Flying Sikh" Milkha Singh, an Indian athlete who was a national champion runner and an Olympian, was shot in Maidens Hotel.

-A preparedness and response plan is in place and is in line with the guidelines of the World Health Organization.
-At this point, no employee has shown any symptoms that indicate infection of COVID-19.
-On the direction of local authorities to all hotels in the city, our Spa and Fitness Centre are currently not in operation.
-All restaurants are also directed to be closed, our in-room dining continues to be in operation.
+Extraordinary safety and hygiene measures are in place at our hotel as per WHO and Ministry of Tourism guidelines.
+At this point, no guest or employee has shown any symptoms that indicate infection of COVID-19.
+On the direction of local authorities to hotels in the city our swimming pool and gym are currently closed.

 We have deployed measures to detect influenza-like symptoms.
 All guests and employees are being screened for their body temperature.